 10 Holiday Shopping Debt Traps You Need to Avoid

-• Start early, and take advantage of big sales and free shipping.
+- Start shopping early for the holidays, and take advantage of big sales and free shipping to save.

-• Avoid using credit cards, or use them and pay the entire balance right away.
+- Avoid using credit cards, or use them and pay off the entire balance right away.

 1. Create a Holiday Budget